 Adaptation in Action

-- Download the complete peer reviewed publication "Adaptation strategies and approaches for forested watersheds"
+- Download the complete peer-reviewed publication (direct link) "Adaptation strategies and approaches for forested watersheds"

 - Brief on Climate change impacts to forests and water resources at the USDA Forest Service Climate Change Resource Center